-Another way to free up space on your device is to save new pictures you take directly to the SD Card.
+Another way to free up space on your device is to save new pictures to the SD Card (if your device allows one).

 Changing the Save Location for New Pictures

 - 1. Open the camera app. - 2.
 Tap for the "gear" or Settings icon. - 3.
 Scroll down until you see Storage location.
 If it says Internal Storage, tap on Storage location and select SD card. - 4.
 If it already says SD Card, you are good to go!